Phytosanitary certificate and other measures against plant pests when trading plants, plant products and other objects with countries outside the EU

 When we have registered you in the system, you will receive an automatically generated password sent to your registered e-mail address.

-From the 1st of July 2023 it is mandatory to apply for an electronic phytosanitary certificate via the EU common system Traces for consignments to Argentina, Panama, the United Kingdom, Costa Rica, Chile and Mexico.
+From the 1st of July 2023 it is mandatory to apply for electronic phytosanitary certificates (ePhyto) via the common EU system Traces for consignments being exported to a country which accepts ePhytos.
+Today, the following countries accept ePhytos: Argentina, Chile, Costa Rica, Mexico, New Zeeland, Norway, Panama and the United Kingdom.

 Click on this link for more information on how to register in Traces and apply for an ePhyto.